pinakographos/Hachures/README.md

 # Preamble
 This is version 1.0, and so I'm sure bugs & inefficiencies will be found.
-Meanwhile, the sample DEM (of Michigamme Mountain) that is included in this repo should succesfully generate hachures within a few seconds on a modern computer using the default settings in the script.
+Meanwhile, the sample DEM (of Michigamme Mountain) that is included in this repo should succesfully generate hachures within several seconds on a modern computer using the default settings in the script.

 Thanks to Nyall Dawson for some significant efficiency gains!

 # Advice
 I'll lead with some of my advice on using the script, and then later on we'll talk about how it works.
 First off, **be patient**.
 This script cantake a long time to run, depending on the settings.
-While a 1000 × 1000px raster with a handful of hachures may process in seconds, if you want a detailed set of lines on a large terrain, it could potentially run for tens of minutes, or even stretch into hours.
-Start small, and then work your way up.
+While a 1000 × 1000px raster with a handful of hachures may process in seconds, if you want a detailed set of lines on a large terrain, it could potentially run for a long time.
+Start small, and then work your way up to more detail and larger terrains once you get a sense of how long it will take.

 Second, you should have a reasonably smooth terrain to begin with.
 Hachures aren’t meant to show a huge amount of detail in a landform.
 They will gently bend if the terrain (and thus the aspect raster) are smooth.
 If the terrain is detailed, the hachures will be jagged.
 I also note that smoothing the raster tends to speed the whole script.